craftcms/docs/docs/.artifacts/cms/5.x/console-commands.md

 </h3>

-Lists the cache tags that can be invalidated.
+Lists the caches that can be cleared.

 <h3 id="invalidate-tags-template">
     <a href="#invalidate-tags-template" class="header-anchor">#</a>